hailinzeng/hailinzeng.github.com/_posts/2013-03-29-argo-part1-jetty.md

 ![http://wiki.eclipse.org/images/8/88/JettyUML1.png](http://wiki.eclipse.org/images/8/88/JettyUML1.png)

 The Connector receives Http connections.
 The Handle handles request from the Connector，and gives a response.
-Also, a ThreadPool is used to do thead works.
+Also, a ThreadPool is used to do thread works.

 4) The Connector and the Handler can be configured in: